awsdocs/amazon-application-discovery-user-guide/doc_source/setting-up.md

 1. Open [https://aws\.amazon\.com/](https://aws.amazon.com/), and then choose **Create an AWS Account**\.
 **Note**
-This might be unavailable in your browser if you previously signed into the AWS Management Console\.
-In that case, choose **Sign in to a different account**, and then choose **Create a new AWS account**\.
+If you previously signed in to the AWS Management Console using AWS account root user credentials, choose **Sign in to a different account**\.
+If you previously signed in to the console using IAM credentials, choose **Sign\-in using root account credentials**\.
+Then choose **Create a new AWS account**\.

 1. Follow the online instructions\.

-   Part of the sign\-up procedure involves receiving a phone call and entering a PIN using the phone keypad\.
+   Part of the sign\-up procedure involves receiving a phone call and entering a verification code using the phone keypad\.

 Note your AWS account number, because you'll need it for the next task\.

 ## Step 2: Create an IAM User<a name="setting-up-iam"></a>

 Services such as AWS Application Discovery Service require that you provide credentials when you access them\.
 This way the service can determine whether you have permissions to access its resources\.
 We recommend that you don't use the AWS account root user credentials to make requests\.
 Instead, create an AWS Identity and Access Management \(IAM\) user, and grant that user full access\.
 We refer to these users as having administrator\-level credentials\.
 You can use the administrator\-level credentials to interact with AWS and perform tasks such as create an AWS S3 bucket, create additional IAM users, and grant permissions\.
 For more information, see [Root Account Credentials vs\.
-IAM User Credentials](http://docs.aws.amazon.com/general/latest/gr/root-vs-iam.html) in the *AWS General Reference* and [IAM Best Practices](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.
+IAM User Credentials](https://docs.aws.amazon.com/general/latest/gr/root-vs-iam.html) in the *AWS General Reference* and [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.

 If you signed up for AWS but have not created an IAM user for yourself, you can create one using the IAM console\.

 **To create an IAM user for yourself and add the user to an Administrators group**

-1. Use your AWS account email address and password to sign in as the *[AWS account root user](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html)* to the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
+1. Use your AWS account email address and password to sign in as the *[AWS account root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html)* to the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
 **Note**
 We strongly recommend that you adhere to the best practice of using the **Administrator** IAM user below and securely lock away the root user credentials\.
-Sign in as the root user only to perform a few [account and service management tasks](http://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)\.
+Sign in as the root user only to perform a few [account and service management tasks](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)\.

 1. In the navigation pane of the console, choose **Users**, and then choose **Add user**\.